TABLE OF CONTENTS

 Standard web technologies such as HTML5, CSS3, or Javascript, etc are used to create cross-platform applications.

-Usually, web applications do not have the native functionalities such as accelerometer, camera, GPS, etc but with Cordova, you can package web applications according to the format of the device.
+Usually, web applications do not have native functionalities such as an accelerometer, camera, GPS, etc but with Cordova, you can package web applications according to the format of the device.

 All those developers who do not want to stick to single application development, usually prefer this platform.